Tamarix spp.

 - Chemical treatments are rarely suitable for this plant since it grows in riparian areas.

-- Select a non-invasive alternatives to invasive plants, see the PlantWise guide for informed purchases.
+- Select non-invasive alternatives to invasive plants.
+See the PlantWise guide for informed purchases.

 - Avoid accidentally introducing non-native plants to surrounding water bodies by installing water gardens a safe distance away.
 Ensure water gardens are not allowed to overflow to wetlands, streams or rivers.